Now that the housing market is finally calming down after the pandemic, buyers are facing a new challenge: Soaring mortgage rates.

 Housing inventory in Nevada by season

-Currently, in Nevada, homes typically stay on the market for 42 days.
-But every market goes through seasonal changes.
-During some months, homes get snatched up more quickly than in others.
+Currently, in Nevada, homes stay on the market for 49 days before going under contract.
+However, every market goes through seasonal changes.
+During busier months, homes get snatched up more quickly than others.

 Average time homes spend on market in Nevada

 » LEARN MORE: What should an offer include?